-World Building in Gone is the first time we’ve tried daisy-chaining a series of project lessons together to form a long sequence.
+High-concept narrative in Gone is the first time we’ve tried daisy-chaining a series of project lessons together to form a sequence.

 The course features six lessons that sample highlights from the opening chapter of Michael Grant’s uber-popular sci-fi/dystopia novel Gone:

 If students work through these lessons, they will have not a complete chapter but snapshots that outline a chapter from beginning to end.